 How is your credit score looking these days?
-Knowing the answer to that question is an important piece of your financial puzzle.
-It will be especially important to find out so you can improve your credit score, if necessary.
+Knowing the answer to that question is an essential piece of your financial puzzle.
+It will be especially important to find out so you can take steps to improve your credit score, if necessary.

 Why might you need to improve your credit score?

-If that’s the case a lesson or several in how to improve your credit score may be in order!
+If that’s the case, a lesson on how to improve your credit score may be in order!
+Improve your credit score to open doors otherwise not open.

 Whoever said knowledge is power was right.
 Truly it is.